Nolan Gorman Player Props: Cardinals vs. Angels

 Nolan Gorman At The Plate

-- Among the qualifying batters in MLB play, he ranks 65th in batting average, 53rd in on-base percentage, and 31st in slugging.
+- Among the qualifying hitters in baseball, he ranks 51st in batting average, 52nd in on-base percentage, and 20th in slugging.

-- He has hit a home run in 19.2% of his games this year, and 5.8% of his chances at the plate.
+- Gorman has picked up a hit in 70.4% of his 27 games this year, with multiple hits in 22.2% of them.

+- Looking at the 27 games he has played this year, he's homered in six of them (22.2%), and in 6.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.